Garden Sage Seeds

 • Worldwide: 5–30 days

-Delivered in 13, 17, 19, 22, or 27 days.
+• USA Examples: Delivered in 13, 17, 19, 22, or 27 days.

-Note: Delivery times depend on your location and the local postal system.
-COVID-19 may cause additional delays.
+• Note: Delivery times depend on your location and local postal system.
+COVID-19 or holiday seasons may cause additional delays.

 💰 Shipping Costs

-• Shipping and handling fees are calculated automatically during checkout based on the weight of the parcel and the destination country.
+Shipping and handling fees are calculated automatically at checkout based on the parcel weight and destination.

 ⏰ Order Processing Hours

-• We do not process or ship orders on Saturdays or Sundays.
+We do not process or ship orders on Saturdays or Sundays.

 💳 Payment Options